Opposite of ELECTORATE – 35 Antonyms With Sentence Examples

 Subjugation The electorate demanded equality and fairness.
 The subjugation repressed the will of the people.

-READ: Opposite of BREEZE - 35 Antonyms With Sentence Examples
+READ: Opposite of COY - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of ELECTORATE